 Hayrides are an autumn ritual for many families.
 Depending on the age of your child, you might be in search of a gentle meander through fields or a spine-chilling adventure that sparks Halloween excitement.
 Dozens of Boston-area farms offer hayrides, and we’ve rounded up them up for you here.
 The best part?
-Most of these farms also offer other activities to entertain your family, like farm animals, corn mazes, or delicious cider donuts.
+Most of these farms also offer other activities to entertain your family, like apple picking, corn mazes, and delicious cider doughnuts.
 Happy—or spooky—trails!

 Smolak has two options: night hayrides or hop-on rides.
-Night hayrides run from May through November, every day of the week.
+Night hayrides (cider and doughnuts included!) run from May through November, every day of the week.
 Visitors can ride through the farm’s scenic fields and orchards to a bonfire site where they can relax and enjoy the evening.
-Hop-on hayrides run from May to October and allow farm visitors to jump on a hayride for a daytime tour of the farm’s land.
-Hop-on prices start at $4 per person and night hayrides start at $12 per person for a 90-minute tour including cider and donuts.
+Hop-on hayrides run from May to October and allow farm visitors to jump on a hayride for a daytime tour of the farm’s land. $4-16

 Connors offers not only hayrides, but a seemingly endless list of fall activities for the whole family, including a corn maze, baby animals, a mechanical bull, and a variety of pumpkin-themed pursuits.
-A general admission ticket will give you access to almost all of the activities for $10 on a weekday or $14 on a weekend.
+Rides included with $9.95-$14.95 general admission ticket

 Honeypot Hill hayrides are just $2, and free for kids under 2.

-In addition to hayrides through their farm fields, Kimball has pony rides, a giant slide, and weekend pumpkin painting—not to mention their corn maze.
-Hayrides are $4 per adult or $2 per child.
+In addition to hayrides through their farm fields, Kimball has pony rides, a giant slide, and weekend pumpkin painting—not to mention a corn maze. $2-4

 Hanson's has been scaring the daylights out of families since 1993.
-Not for the weak of heart, Hanson’s Haunted Hayride features more than 100 volunteers to shock and scare visitors every Friday and Saturday in October.
-For skittish visitors, Hanson’s Farm also offers pick-your-own pumpkins and a corn maze.
+Not for the faint of heart, Hanson’s Haunted Hayride features more than 100 volunteers to shock and scare visitors every Friday and Saturday in October.
+For skittish visitors, Hanson’s Farm also offers pick-your-own pumpkins and a corn maze. $14-16